Slow Wordpress Site? A Primer on Speeding It Up

 Shared hosting is great way to get a site online cheaply but some hosts will cram thousands of sites on to a single server.
 This isn’t necessarily an issue if they are all low traffic sites, but if some of these suddenly experience high traffic volumes it can put pressure on all of the other sites, causing slow response times across the board.

 To tackle this, make sure you use a reputable host.
-WPEngine* are an excellent WordPress host and I can highly recommend Guru* for UK users, too.
+Kinsta* are an excellent Wordpress host and I can highly recommend Guru* for UK users, too.
 Both of these offer great shared plans, though for more performance you may want to upgrade to a VPS or Dedicated Server if funds allow.

 You should now have a bit more of an understanding of what is causing your site to be slow, what you can do about it and, perhaps most importantly, how to measure it all.
-If you have a slow WordPress site and would like some help speeding it up, please get in touch or ask questions in the comments below.
+If you have a slow Wordpress site and would like some help speeding it up, please get in touch.